Phoenix3214/snake/README.txt

 		* Tile size.
 		* Colors.
 (Maybe)

 	* Use an icon for the apple.
 (I know how)
 	* Draw only what is needed to the canvas.
 (I know how)
-	* Make a 'rainbow mode',
-		which draws the snake rainbow colored.
-(I know how)
 	* A 'playerBot' which is described above.
 (I don't know how)

 Things I have already added:

 	* Improved user-input to feel more responsive.
+	* Made a 'rainbow mode', which draws the snake rainbow colored.
 	* Simpler code from the original two years ago.
 	* Removed sound effects.
 Ew.
 	* Styled it a little better.